 Benefits of dual credit

-- Stay on your high school campus and receive college credit.
+- Many allow you to stay on your high school campus and receive college credit.

 - Take advantage of free or low-cost tuition.

 - Earn both high school and college credit for completing high school courses.

 - Save on college tuition before you graduate from high school.

 - Enjoy an opportunity to explore career fields before high school graduation.